| The key to stress-free reporting is to plan and prepare in

 UPS/FED-EX Overnight, email CCS for more information prior to

+shipping.
 Once we receive the package and process the report, a Report

+Card will be mailed to the student.
 Reporting is easier than it sounds.
 The key is to keep

 up with the record keeping all year.
 The actual report